January 3rd, 2023 | By: Ryan Rutan

 But despite these challenges, thousands of startups raise funding every year, implying that the potential rewards outweigh the guaranteed strife and risk.
 Here's an outline of what a startup founder can expect at each stage of raising equity funding.

-Below we'll break down each stage of the funding series - so keep reading to find out how to prepare your company for funding, and what to expect at each level from series seed to series E.
+Below I'll break down each stage of the funding series — so keep reading to find out how to prepare your company for funding, and what to expect at each level from series seed to series E.

 Pre-seed funding is the earliest stage of funding, so early that many people don't include it in the cycle of equity funding.